This DIY Valentine’s Day wreath is the perfect way to dress up your front door this February!

 The Couple’s Monogram (Ours!)

 I purchased this wooden monogram with my and my husband’s initials.
 It’s 4-inches tall, about 4.7-inches wide, and 1/8th-inch thick.

-I bought it, not really knowing what I’d be using it for….
-I just knew that I loved it and would eventually think of a project to utilize it in (that tends to happen in these parts….).
+I bought it, not really knowing what I’d be using it for.
+I just knew that I loved it and would eventually think of a project to utilize it in (that tends to happen in these parts…).

 I first thought about incorporating it into a wreath that we’d display in our anniversay-month of August, since we don’t really have any decorations for that time of year.

 Make Your Own Monogram Out of a Cereal Box!

 Yep, I love getting my craft on with cereal boxes, especially making signs for wreaths out of them, like I’ve done for my pumpkin wreath, my NFL ‘House Divided’ wreath, and my state monogram fall wreath.

 So, if you have a Silhouette or another die cutter (or even if you want a true DIY and cut the monogram out by hand), just purchase the Vine monogram font or download some other free monogram font and make your own.

-Painting the Monogram
+Painting the Couple’s Monogram

-The monogram came sanded and ready to decorate, so I grabbed my trusty can of white spray paint and headed outside to get my paint on!
+The monogram came sanded and ready to decorate, so I grabbed my trusty can of white spray paint and headed outside to get my paint on.

 I first did one light coat on the backside, then once it was dry, flipped it over and did a couple light coats on the front.

 Hanging the Monogram on the Burlap Wreath

 All I did was grab a paper clip, bend it in half, cut it in half with a pair of wire cutters, then trim off the sharp edges.

 If you don’t have any wire cutters, you could just use two paper clips and leave them as is, gluing the small, inner portion to the monogram and then using the larger loop as the hook.

 Next, I put two small globs of hot glue on the backside of the monogram’s middle initial (one higher than the other), and placed the longer side of each paper clip piece into the glue.

 The hooks can also easily be readjusted or removed if I want to decorate the wreath differently at some point, or if I want to use the monogram on another project.

-Hanging the Wreath
+Hanging the Valentine’s Day Wreath

 I cut off a strip that was approximately 18-inches long, and then glued both ends on the back of the wreath form.

 I first tried tying the ribbon to the wreath form, but it caused the ribbon to bunch up and look all wonky, so I decided to glue the strand flat instead.

-The Final Valentine’s Burlap Heart Wreath
+Our Final Valentine’s Day Wreath